rebalkin/B-and-D-decays-in-FASER-and-CHARM/README.md

 ## demo/main.ipynb
 We include a demo file in the form of a Jupyter notebook to demonstrate how the code can be used.
 The file:
-1. Creates an X spectrum and saves it to file (commented out).
+1. Creates an X spectrum and saves it to file.
 2. Reads a pre-saved X spectrum file.
 3. Calculates the signal for an array of tau values.
 4. Calculates the branching ratio bounds, defined as `3 / (Number of events)`.